DHCSSza/escalator-sadilar/content/authors/anne_treasure/_index.md

 ---
 # Display name
-title: Anne Treasure
+title: Dr Anne Treasure
 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
 role: "Research Analyst & Trainer"

-user_groups: ["Contributors & Collaborators"]
+user_groups: ["Working group: Stakeholder map"]

 # Organizations/Affiliations to show in About widget
 organisation_name: Talarify